vaskovsky/vtl/README.md

 `.fw-500` = `font-weight: 500`

+`.inner-my-0` removes the top margin of the first nested item and the bottom margin of the last nested item

 `.text-shadow` adds `text-shadow`

 `.w-A4` sets the maximum width = A4 (40em, cause 40em * 12pt (font-size) =